xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-postgresqldb-with-ansible.rst

 ===================================================================
-How to deploy and configure PostgreSQL in DreamCompute with Ansible
+How to deploy and configure PostgreSQL on DreamCompute with Ansible
 ===================================================================

 Ansible is a configuration management tool with built-in support for